jordan-public/order-hook-book-aptos/README.md

 Order-Hook Book is a novel protocol on Aptos, which implements an Order Book Decentralized Exchange, capable of atomic execution of registered callbacks (***Hooks***) when certain price levels are reached via trading.
 These hooks can be registered by anyone permissionlessly, so that anyone or any protocol can achieve immediate reactions to prices crossing specified levels.
 Such reactions can be used for:
-- delinquent loan liquidations in lending DeFi protocols,
+- Delinquent loan liquidation in lending DeFi protocols
-- delinquent leveraged positions in leveraged trading protocols,
+- Delinquent leveraged position liquidation in leveraged trading protocols
-- undercollateralized option position liquidations,
+- Undercollateralized option position liquidation
 - ... and many other needs.

 ## Prior work